GunnerLab/mcce4_tutorial/docs/tests/index.md

 cd mcce_workflows
 ```

-➡️ Let's start the first excercise [Exercise One](/mcce4_tutorial/docs/tests/ex1/).
+➡️ Let's start the first excercise [Exercise #1: Sanity check using `p_info`](/mcce4_tutorial/docs/tests/ex1/).

 The excercises in this section are designed to help you understand MCCE’s behavior on controlled systems, gain intuition for interpreting its output and verify that your installation is working properly.
 Each of these excercises designed to be **self-contained and reproducible**.

 ---